Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 - Since 2017, Tactile has seen multiple key departures: CFO, CMO, SVP Payer Relations, VP Reimbursement, and VP Regulatory Affairs.
 CEO Jerry Mattys is stepping down on June 8th this year.

-- Insiders including the CEO, COO, and VP of Sales have sold more than 50% of their shareholdings in 2019 since the Qui Tam lawsuit was filed and Medicare audits were launched.
+- Insiders, including the CEO, COO, and VP of Sales, have sold more than 50% of their shareholdings in 2019 since the Qui Tam lawsuit was filed, and Medicare audits were launched.

 Company Overview

-Tactile Systems Technology Inc. (TCMD) is a manufacturer of Pneumatic Compression Devices (PCD) for patients diagnosed with lymphedema in the United States.
+Tactile Systems Technology Inc. is a manufacturer of Pneumatic Compression Devices (PCD) for patients diagnosed with lymphedema in the United States.

 Example of Flexitouch device

-PCDs used for the treatment of lymphedema are split between two classifications: “standard / basic” devices (HCPCS code E0651) and “advanced” devices (E0652).
-Basic devices have ASPs ranging from $400 to $1,000 while advanced devices generally go for $4,000+.
+PCDs used for the treatment of lymphedema are split between two classifications: “standard/basic” devices (HCPCS code E0651) and “advanced” devices (E0652).
+Basic devices have ASPs ranging from $400 to $1,000, while advanced devices generally go for $4,000+.

 ~90% of Tactile’s revenue comes from its advanced PCD product called Flexitouch.
 The remaining 10% in revenue is derived from its basic PCD under the Entrée brand.